 This is where your toaster oven comes in handy because you can store any extra slices you’ve baked in the fridge and reheat them in the toaster oven.
 It works great for this!

 Okay so once your sweet potato toast is cooked to perfection, you’re ready for the fun part — the toppings!

 Maria and I had a blast coming up with the topping combos for this breakfast sweet potato toast and decorating each slice was like a fun little art project.

 I love them all, but if you made me choose a favorite I’d probably pick the Apple Harvest with peanut butter, apple slices, cranberries, pumpkin seeds and cinnamon.
 Mainly just because I love peanut butter and I’m swooning over everything fall right now.

 Okay so let’s break down all four topping ideas!

 When it comes to eating sweet potato toast there are a few methods.
 You can use a fork and knife as you would other breakfast treats like waffles and pancakes or you can pick up the sweet potato toast and eat it like regular toast.
 Both options work great, it just depends on your preference.
-One note, if you’re sweet potato slices are huge like mine, you might need to use both hands to hold it.
+One note, if your sweet potato slices are huge like mine, you might need to use both hands to hold it.
 With smaller pieces, you should be totally cool using one hand.